Multi-GPU MBE(3)-OSV-MP2 for Performant Large-Scale ab initio Calculations: Results

 Moreover, we demonstrate the GPU acceleration of MBE(3)-OSV-MP2 energy calculation compared to our previous CPU-based implementation~\cite{liang2021third} for large molecules, as shown in Figure~\ref{fig:vs_cpu}.
 The localization was carried out using 1 CPU core, and all subsequent steps employed 48 cores for (H$_2$O)$_{190}$/cc-pVTZ due to memory limitation and 64 cores for all other tested systems.
 In the CPU implementation, Figure \ref{fig:vs_cpu}a shows that the single-core PM localization using meta-L{\"o}wdin charges together with the co-iterative augmented Hessian (CIAH) rotation method\cite{sun2016co} requires even longer time than the following parallel MBE(3)-OSV-MP2 steps for all tested systems.
 Switching to L{\"o}wdin charges and Jacobi optimizer, the localization step on CPU is substantially accelerated, achieving $\sim$19$\times$ of speedup for (H$_2$O)$_{190}$/cc-pVTZ.
 Using the same charge model and optimizer, the localization step is further expedited on GPU: about 3-fold speedup for C$_{60}$@catcher (374 occupied orbitals) and 22--27-fold for (H$_2$O)$_{190}$ (950 occupied orbitals).
 The latter speedup is substantially greater due to the larger orbital pairs that better exploit GPU parallelism with higher active thread occupancy for (H$_2$O)$_{190}$ than C$_{60}$@catcher.
+In addition, the time required for Pipek–Mezey (PM) localization using Jacobi sweeps increases only modestly with larger basis sets.
+Consequently, the localization step constitutes a significantly smaller fraction of the total computational time when a larger basis set is used.
+For example, the Figure S2 shows a substantial drop of the localization proportion from 16.0\% with cc-pVDZ to 2.0\% with cc-pVTZ for (H$_2$O)$_{190}$.